-Select ‘Download protected map’ in the map menu to download a protected map.
+Select ‘Download published map’ in the map menu to download a protected map.
 Enter the 8 character code for the map to be downloaded.

 One way to create kml-file for georeferencing:

 - You can use Google Earth to georeference the map.
 Start Google Earth, choose ‘Add / Image in 3D-view’ under ‘My locations’.
 Set the link to the map and use the tools in the program to georeference the map.
 Make the georeferencing as accurate as possible!
 Then create a kml-file by selecting ‘Save location as..’ and select the format *.kml and give the file the same name as the map.
-Put the kml-file together with the jpg/png/gif-file in folder gpsorienteering/maps.
-When you open the map in the app and select ‘Edit map’, the app will automatically use the kml-file for georeferencing.
+Copy the kml-file together with the jpg/png/gif-file to the phone and import the map as described above.